GothenburgBitFactory/taskwarrior/docs/src/tasks.md

 * `description` - the one-line summary of the task
 * `modified` - the time of the last modification of this task
 * `start` - the most recent time at which this task was started (a task with no `start` key is not active)
+* `end` - if present, the time at which this task was completed or deleted (note that this key may not agree with `status`: it may be present for a pending task, or absent for a deleted or completed task)
 * `tag_<tag>` - indicates this task has tag `<tag>` (value is an empty string)
 * `wait` - indicates the time before which this task should be hidden, as it is not actionable
 * `annotation_<timestamp>` - value is an annotation created at the given time